-Her most recent court victory came as co-counsel in a trial that resulted in a $4.5 million jury verdict in late 2018 against the Defender Association of Philadelphia, the Bethanna a foster care agency and the foster parents of small Philadelphia twins who were abused after being placed in a Lancaster, Pa., home. (read article)
+In an earlier case, Marks as co-counsel won a $4.5 million jury verdict against the Defender Association of Philadelphia, the Bethanna a foster care agency and the foster parents of small Philadelphia twins who were abused after being placed in a Lancaster, Pa., home.
+(Read article)

 In November 2017, Marks was co-counsel in a case that concluded in an $11 million verdict -- $10 million in compensatory and $1 million in punitive damages -- against a child placement agency and the adoptive parents of a young girl who was physically and sexually abused in their home over several years.
 (Read article)

 Earlier in the same year, Marks was co-counsel in filing suit against a Philadelphia motel owner/operator and its management company on behalf of a teenage girl who was held over the course of two years and forced to perform sexual acts.
 The lawsuit was the first under Pennsylvania’s 2014 human trafficking statute.
 (See coverage)